-- 5.1 The University does not operate a formal dress code and it is therefore appropriate and a welcome of our wish to express cultural diversity on campus for people to wear religious dress. - However, if students have to study in clinical or laboratory spaces or workshops, particular rules or dress codes may apply, and these must be complied with, as the health and safety of members of the University community is the priority consideration.
-If a person is required not to wear a particular aspect of their chosen dress this will be handled with sensitivity and reasons given.
+- 5.1 The University does not operate a formal dress code and it is appropriate and a welcome of our wish to express cultural diversity on campus for people to wear religious dress. - However, rules or dress codes may apply if students are required to study in clinical or laboratory spaces.
+These must be complied with, as the health and safety of members of the University community is the priority consideration.
+If a person is required not to wear an aspect of their chosen dress, this will be handled with sensitivity and reasons provided.